 Plant-Based vs. Animal Protein – Which One’s Better?

 Here’s a fun fact for you: 20% of your body is protein.
-Although your body can store fats and other nutritional compounds, this does not apply for protein.
+Although your body can store fats and other nutritional compounds, this does not apply to protein.
 So, since your body cannot store protein, you need to ensure that you incorporate sufficient amounts into your daily diet.

 Now, the central role that proteins play in your overall health and wellbeing has never been in contention.
 What people fail to agree on, however, is the best source of protein.